orjanmehre/EGM-Slider/README.md

-### EGM_Slider
-Simulates a sensor for use with EGM on ABB robot

-The program makes a square in the xy-plane that it sends over to a ABB-robot using UdPUc.
+# EGM-Slider

-It also contains a slider that enables the user to adjust the height of the robot in the path.
+This program uses a simulated sensor to adjust the height of an ABB robotic arm with Externally Guided Motion implemented.

-This program is made for testing the concept of EGM.
+The robot moves in a square and the height is adjusted using a slider.
+The robot must be compatible with RobotWare 6.x.
+All tests were done on an IRB140 industrial robotic arm.

-The code is built on the example code provided by ABB.
+Program.cs is built upon the example code given by ABB

-In RAPID there is a waiting program, the robot stand still in one point and wait for data from the sensor.
-A pack and go file is located in the folder Robotstudio
+More information on Externally Guided Motion can be found in: Application manual - Controller software IRC5, which is a manual released by ABB.